pmcollins/gumdrop/gumdrop.json/gumdrop/json/README.md

 A small library for turning JSON into POJOs and vice-versa.

 This library doesn't use reflection, or require annotations: it uses a plain old imperative API and has no dependencies.
-You wire up the relationships between JSON keys and getters/setters and have complete, imperative control over how things work.
+You wire up the relationships between JSON keys and getters/setters and have complete control.

 For example, given a `Person` class: